Striped Blandford/Znajek jets from advection of small scale magnetic field: Conclusions

 We have conducted a set of simulations of a simplified model advecting tubes of zero net magnetic flux in a thin \textit{ad hoc} AD towards a rapidly spinning central BH.
 In total, we have probed 16 different BH/AD parameter setups plus 3 ancillary models for benchmarking.
 Our results show that powerful, intermittent outflows, driven by the BZ mechanism can form in 3D from magnetic structures having scales a few times larger than the AD height.
 Admittedly, our setup is a simplification of an actual AD, which does not allow for any torque from the BH onto the disc.
 Our AD toy-model is better suited for counter-rotating than for co-rotating ADs.
 In the latter case, there is a flux of energy resulting from the fact that our simplified setup makes the AD behave as a Faraday disc which is both accelerated and loaded with a current (appendix~\ref{sec:faraday_disc}).
 In spite of this artificial effect, our prograde AD models are still adequate to understand the energy flows at the horizon and in the immediate vicinity of the central BH for values of $a^*\lesssim 0.9$.

 The average efficiency of the BZ process is very significant, $\bar{\epsilon}\sim 0.4$ for counter-rotating ADs, and $\bar{\epsilon}\sim 0.1$ for co-rotating ADs.
-Episodes of efficient energy extraction are linked to ordered magnetic fields structured by a dipolar component in the plunging region, and field lines emerging from the BH and extending to a significant distance.
+Episodes of efficient energy extraction are linked to ordered magnetic fields structured by a dipolar component in the plunging region, as well as field lines emerging from the BH and extending to a significant distance.
 This effectively creates ideal conditions comparable to those of \citet{Blandford1977} for a short period of time.
 Even without imposing large-scale magnetic flux structures, our models develop an outgoing Poynting flux at the BH horizon in broad accordance with the BZ mechanism.
 At the same time, 3D \textit{dynamical} evolution also triggers complicated field structures and field reversals, which cannot be described by the equations of \textit{stationary}, \textit{axisymmetric} GRFFE.
 In these regions, the efficiency of the BZ process is reduced or breaks down completely.

 We have made a study over a range and combinations of parameters defining the accretion disc structure.
 They confirm and extend the work by \citet{Parfrey2015}, especially in characterizing the Poynting outflow efficiency during periods of energy extraction.
 In line with \cite{Parfrey2015} our results also suggest that jets may be quenched in prograde accretion flows if there is no large scale magnetic field threading the BH/AD system.
-However, we find a slightly smaller value of the critical loop width ($l_{\rm crit}\approx 2r_g$) than \citet{Parfrey2015} did.
-A more careful modelling of the conditions in different environments, where there may exist prograde accretion flows around rapidly spinning BHs is needed to more robustly assess the generality of a jet quenching mechanism that depends upon the ability of the turbulent AD to create magnetic flux tubes with sufficiently large sizes.
-Some of these sytems are found, e.g. in Seyfert galaxies \citep{Risaliti_2013Natur.494..449}, intrinsically X-ray weak intermediate-mass BHs \citep[e.g. in PL~1811][]{Dong_2012}, where the small variability timescales indicate that the X-ray source is rather compact, or in X-ray binaries during the soft state \citep[e.g.][]{Plant_2014MNRAS.442.1767}.
+Since our model setup is not exactly the same, we find a slightly smaller value of the critical loop length than \citet{Parfrey2015} did.
+A more careful modelling of the conditions in different environments, where there may exist prograde accretion flows around rapidly spinning BHs, is needed to more robustly assess the generality of a jet quenching mechanism that depends upon the ability of the turbulent AD to create magnetic flux tubes with sufficiently large sizes.
+Some of these systems are found, e.g. in Seyfert galaxies \citep{Risaliti_2013Natur.494..449}, intrinsically X-ray weak intermediate-mass BHs \citep[e.g. in PL~1811][]{Dong_2012}, where the small variability timescales indicate that the X-ray source is rather compact, or in X-ray binaries during the soft state \citep[e.g.][]{Plant_2014MNRAS.442.1767}.